 - Marine-based seaweeds such as Nori or Omega One green seaweed.

 - Regular meaty fish foods.

 - Garlic supplements

-The key to keep a Powder Blue Tang healthy is of course to have a feeding schedule to keep this fish well-fed and satisfied.
+The key to keeping a Powder Blue Tang healthy is, of course, to have a feeding schedule to keep this fish well-fed and satisfied.

 A Feeding Schedule for some of the most common food choices for Powder Blue Tang is shown below:

 |Pellets||3 times a week||1-2 mini pellets per fish|